is-a-dev/register/README.md

 ## 📢 Announcements
 Please join our [Discord server](https://discord.gg/is-a-dev-830872854677422150) for announcements, service updates, and downtime notifications regarding the service.

-Only critical announcements are posted on GitHub, everything else is posted on our Discord server.
+Only critical announcements are posted on GitHub; everything else is posted on our Discord server.

 ---